akumuli/Documentation/hardware-requirements.md

 ## CPU

 Ingestion depend on number of available CPU's.
-In best case every CPU available for ingestion gives around 1M write/sec \(if dictionary mode is used\).
+In best case every CPU available for ingestion gives around 1M write/sec \(if dictionary mode is used and on Intel CPU's\).
 With OpenTSDB format the per-CPU write effeciency will get lower.
 CPU's can be provisioned for ingestion in configuration.